RedBirdRacing/bus_eta/readme.md

-# Bus ETA Report for Hall 8 lab
+# Bus ETA Report for Hall VIII lab

 This was made because it was annoying to take out phone and check how long until bus arrives and then run up when it was too late.
 With this, I can be constantly reminded when to leave the lab.
+In Hall VIII, the ETA is run by a Raspberry Pi.
 First project by Side project and Yapping sub team of Red Bird Racing EVRT.
+Read the wiki to learn how to install and use the ETA.

 ## Screenshot
 ![V2.1 screenshot](ScreenshotV2.1.png)

 Meant for 1080p displays.
 For other resolutions, you are suggested to simply zoom in and out.

-## Versions
-V1 made by marco lk network and Nicholas(@Nexolas520) did some shit to it

-V2 is a from-the-ground-up rewrite of the JavaScript component used to update the ETA and clock by Carson(@Planeson), aimed to increase functionality and efficiency.
-V2.0 features a single ETA with seconds;
-V2.1 features 2 coloured ETAs with only minutes.

-V2.0 deployed on 2025-04-07.
-V2.1 deployed on 2025-04-14.
 ## Notes
 Room is left for using slots for non-ETA objects like images and animations, as well as replacing route numbers with actual displays.